Miss C. Barnard

 All pupils within KS1 and KS2 are taught English in line with the requirements of the English National Curriculum.

 Formative assessment, which is carried out informally throughout the year, enables teachers to identify pupils’ understanding of subjects and inform their immediate lesson planning.

-Children aged between two and three will be assess in accordance with the Statutory Framework for the Early Years Foundation Stage in order to identify each child’s strengths and identify any areas where progress is below the expected level.
+Children aged between four and five will be assessed in accordance with the Statutory Framework for the Early Years Foundation Stage in order to identify each child’s strengths and identify any areas where progress is below the expected level.

 KS1 and KS2

 In terms of summative assessments, the result of any end-of-year assessments will be passed to the relevant members of staff, such as pupils’ future teachers, in order to demonstrate where pupils are at a given point.
 In writing, every child will complete at least one extended piece of writing each half term, which the teacher will assess using our skills ladders covering the key writing objectives.
 In reading, every child will complete a National Test Style assessment every term.
 There are government standardised assessments in Year 1 based on phonic knowledge and in Year 2 and 6 on reading skills.

 The English skills that are developed in English lessons are applied to and in every lesson that is conducted in accordance with the National Curriculum.
 English skills make up the basis for all other future skills, some examples are as follows:

 Mathematics: English skills contribute greatly.
 EYFS students encounter patterns, space and shapes in English lessons.
 Further on in their development, pupils will learn a new and wider vocabulary, which will include mathematic specialist terms.
 Children in KS1 come across stories that involve rhymes and include counting and sequencing.

 Science: Pupils are expected to engage in research during science lessons.
 English skills are used here for writing a range of reports and for verbally explaining their findings.